fieldtrip/website/workshop/practicalmeeg2025/handson_artifacts.md

 _Figure; Occurence of artifacts over time in the trial, i.e., relative to the stimulus_

-It is clear that most blinks happened at the start and especially towards the end of the trial.
+It is clear that most blinks happened towards the end of the trial.
 Looking at this, we can conclude that the participant was trying to suppress their blinks during stimulus presentation.
 It is not likely that the frequent eye blinks will have affected the perception of the stimulus as a (famous or unfamiliar) face, or as a scrambled object.

 ## Removing the eye and heart artifacts

-Rather than excluding the data segments affected by artifacts from further analysis, we can also subtract the contribution of the artifacts from the data.
+Rather than rejecting trials and thereby excluding the data segments affected by artifacts from further analysis, we can also subtract the contribution of the artifacts from the data.
 This is in principle the same as what we do when we apply a band-stop filter to remove the line noise.

 The strategy for this is to use **[ft_componentanalysis](/reference/ft_componentanalysis)** to make an ICA composition.
 By inspecting the component topographies and time courses we can identify which components reflect the artifacts.
 Using **[ft_rejectcomponent](/reference/ft_rejectcomponent)** we can back-project the components back to the channels, minus those components that capture the artifactual signal contributions.